 So what might life be like on just one of those 160 billion worlds?
 What might God’s Plan of Salvation look like on another planet?

-So far I haven’t found any genre of literature which tackles this point of view, so I’ve struggled finding the correct niche for my books.
+So far I haven’t found any genre which tackles this point of view, so I’ve struggled finding the correct niche for my books.

 The books are “fantasy,” but there’s no magic or mythical creatures;

 The books are “Christian,” but Christ isn’t overtly mentioned because He didn’t live on their planet;